-Not all expenditure on your grant may be eligible for grant funding.
+Not all expenditure on your grant activity may be eligible for grant funding.
 The Decision Maker makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.

-You must incur the expenditure on your approved grant activities between the start date and end or completion date for your grant activity for it to be eligible.
+You must incur the expenditure on your grant activities between the start date and end or completion date of your grant agreement for it to be eligible.